 Every year, the City of Elk Grove must submit to HUD a Consolidated Annual Performance Evaluation Report (CAPER) within 90 days of the close of the program year.
-In general, the CAPER must describe how funds were actually used and the extent to which these funds were used for activities that benefited low- and moderate-income people.
+In general, the CAPER must describe how funds were used and the extent to which these funds were used for activities that benefited low- and moderate-income people.
 The following steps outline the opportunities for public involvement in the CAPER:

-- Public notice in the Elk Grove Citizen newspaper as well as notice on the City's website in advance of, or concurrent with, the start of a 15-day public comment period; - During a 15-day public review and comment period, the document will be available for review at the following locations: - o Elk Grove City Hall - o Elk Grove Public Library - o Franklin Public Library - o Senior Center of Elk Grove - o Online at the Elk Grove City website (www.elkgrovecity.org) - Public hearing held before the City Council; and - O Notice of the public hearing will be published in the Elk Grove Citizen and on the City's website at least 7 days in advance of the meeting.
+• Public notice in the Elk Grove Citizen newspaper as well as notice on the City's website in advance of, or concurrent with, the start of a 15-day public comment period.

+- During a 15-day public review and comment period, the document will be available for review at the following locations: - o Elk Grove City Hall (8401 Laguna Palms Way; Phone: 916-683-7111) - o Elk Grove Public Library (8962 Elk Grove Boulevard; Phone: 916-264-2700) - o Franklin Public Library (10055 Franklin High Road; Phone: 916-264-2700) - o Senior Center of Elk Grove (8230 Civic Center Drive; Phone: 916-685-3160) - o Online at the Elk Grove City website (www.elkgrovecity.org) - Public hearing held before the City Council. - O Notice of the public hearing will be published in the Elk Grove Citizen and on the City's website at least 7 days in advance of the meeting.
 Notice of a public hearing may be combined with notice of a 15-day public review and comment period when both apply to the same document. - Following the end of the 15-day review and comment period and the closing of the public hearing, the CAPER will be adopted if approved by a majority vote of the City Council.